Meet Your Exercise Specialists

 I took a hiatus from work to raise my 2 daughters until 15 years ago when I decided to become a certified personal trainer.
 My love for physical fitness has taken me into other areas such as group exercise and nutrition as well as specializing in training people with ailments such as stroke recovery, Alzheimer’s and Parkinson’s disease.

-I have taught Parkinson’s classes for three years at the Chesterfield YMCA and the APDA Greater St. Louis Chapter facility.
+I have taught Parkinson’s classes for three years at the Chesterfield YMCA and the APDA Missouri Chapter facility.
 Besides raising my family there has been nothing more rewarding in my life than working with this special group of people.

 On a more personal note, I am an Oregonian from birth and so developed a love for nature and hiking outdoors.
 I want to continue traveling to see different parts of this beautiful world in the years to come.
 Five years ago I remarried and added four more children to my family tree.
 I hope to pass on my love for optimal physical health and well being to my six children and future grandchildren as well.